kevinwortman/tuffix/eduroam.md

 ## Version

-The instructions are valid as of Spring 2020.
+The instructions are valid as of Summer 2022.

-## CSUF IT Wizard
+## CSUF IT Wizard (recommended)

-CSUF's IT provides an online wizard for configuring Eduroam **Please don't use it.** Follow these instructions.
+CSUF's IT provides an online wizard for configuring Eduroam to download an executable to install the eduroam wireless profile and CA Certificate.

-If you have followed those instructions previously, please remove the Eduroam connection and then add it again.
-Ask for assistance if you don't know how to do this.

-## Adding Eduroam
+The Online Wizard can be found at http://wireless.fullerton.edu/eduroam.php.
+Follow the steps provided to download and run the `SecureW2_JoinNow.run` executable to configure the eduroam wireless profile.

+## Manual Configuration (not recommended)

+Adding the Eduroam profile manually uses an inherently less secure method of authentication.
+If possible, the CSUF IT Wizard instructions above should be followed.

 Make sure you type your username and password very carefully in the last two steps.
 This will save you time and avoid having something that looks right but it is broken.
 1. Go to the WiFi menu and choose 'Select Network'
 1. Select 'eduroam'; you may have to wait a minute for it to appear or select 'more networks' to see 'eduroam'.
 A window will appear where you can enter security and login information for eduroam.